saasquatch/bunshi/website/src/content/docs/advanced/interfaces.md

 Sometimes you don't care about the implementation details.
 Your molecules need a dependency, but it doesn't matter where it comes from or how it's implemented.
 Bunshi supports **interfaces** as a tool to fix this problem.

-An interface defines a depencency, but not the implementation for the dependency or how it gets created.
+An interface defines a dependency, but not the implementation for the dependency or how it gets created.

 ## API